Google has a catalog of fonts available for public use. These fonts are free and are good for websites, presentations, and graphic design projects.

 PT Serif is one of the best serifs for body text in the Google Fonts library.
-It’s legible at small sizes, has a traditional vibe, but looks like it belongs in a 21st century design.
+It is legible in small sizes, has a traditional vibe, but looks like it belongs in a 21st-century design.

 Uses: Personal services, portfolios, agencies, business blogs, and magazines.

 Great Google Font Combination #6: Marcellus and Nunito Sans